-The Ark Valley Trials Association was formed in 1975 and is based in Wichita, Kansas.
+The Ark Valley Trials Association was formed in 1973 and is based in Wichita, Kansas.
+We celebrate 50 years of Observed Trials in 2023!
 Membership is primarily from the South Central Kansas region.
 The original club consisted of approximately 20 members.
-The club today has more than 30 members and at least 10 members who have been with the club for more than 20 years.
-A significant number of members are nationally ranked and/or national champions!
+The club today has more than 40 active members and at least 10 members who have been with the club for more than 20 years.
+A significant number of members are nationally ranked and are/or have been national champions!

 Rules and Regulations